-The main focus is to provide nursing care to housebound patients in the home or residential care environment and ambulatory care centres.
+The main focus is to provide nursing care to housebound patients in the home or residential care environment.
 District Nursing offers the following planned, individualised, patient centred care:

-- promotion of continence and management of incontinence
+- Promotion of continence and management of continence problems

 Patients will be discharged from the service when:

-- transferred to another more appropriate service, e.g. Social Services,
+- When transferred to another more appropriate service, e.g. Social Services,